 - Help the bride record her gifts and assist with thank you cards.

-- Make travel plans the wedding (for yourself and plus one, if included).
+- Make travel plans for the wedding (for yourself and plus one, if included).

 - Help make the wedding favors.